Pump it up!

 1. the pumps are not absolutely guaranteed to be available when required;

-2. there are no formal ‘well’ points connected into the drainage systems in which to deploy them;
+2. there are no formal ‘well’ points connected into the drainage systems in which to deploy them; [this point is both nonsensical and impractical]

 3. the arrangements still result in disruption to local residents and the local transport network.”